-- ► Vcc is +5v pin and Vss is ground pin. - Thus the pin diagram and signals of 8085 microprocessor are explained in detail.
+• Vcc is +5v pin and Vss is ground pin.

-Scope
+Scope of Research

-Scope of research can be in the following fields such as
+- Scope of research can be in the following fields such as

-(A) decrease the size of microprocessor.(B) decrease the power requirement.(C) increase the feature of microprocessor.(D) change the manufacturing technology.
+- (A) decrease the size of microprocessor.

+- (B) decrease the power requirement.

+- (C) increase the feature of microprocessor.

+- (D) change the manufacturing technology.